GR-Tang/IBM-AI0403-Team3/README.md

 <br>
 <h3>Project Intro:</h3><br>
 Team selected the use of Telco Churn Dataset.
 Business goal set to addressing high churn rate in telco company.<br>
-Project can be done using any tools, and the team used IBM Watson Studio, Rapidminer and Tableau, while I code using Python in parallel. <br>
+Project can be done using any tools, and the team used IBM Watson Studio, Rapidminer and Tableau, while I code using Python in parallel.
 Due to the compactness of the course, the team had 8 days from task allocation to final presentation.<br>
 <h3>Project Contraints:</h3>
 Taking away the time needed for discussions, coaching the team members in Python fundamentals, preparing my individual MS Powerpoint slides and team rehearsals for presentation, I had FOUR DAYS to code, using unfamiliar libraries such as Scikit-Learn, BentoML, and other estimator algorithms.
 Flask, Docker and other infrequently used tools needed to be refreshed, and free accounts were set up in Azure, Google Clouds, AWS, and Heroku for testing. <br>
-As I am wrapping up the second portion of this project (prescriptive analytics), I had to dive into various theories not covered in the course such as the concept of Model Drift (Concept Drift and Data Drift).<br>
+As I am wrapping up the second portion of this project (prescriptive analytics), I had to dive into various theories not covered in the course such as the concept of Model Drift (Concept Drift and Data Drift).<br><br>
 Challenging?
 Yes, tons of documentations to read, as well as constant trial and errors late at night till the sun comes out.<br>
 Fun?
 Definitely.<br>
 <h3>Project Outcome:</h3>